fedezocco/fedezocco.github.io/Bio.md

 ---

 # Education
-* PhD in applied Machine Learning, Queen's University Belfast, 2021
+* PhD in Applied Machine Learning, Queen's University Belfast, 2021
 * MSc in Robotics and Automation Engineering, University of Pisa, 2016
 * BSc in Mechanical Engineering, University of Pisa, 2013